Russia: Moscow, St. Petersburg or Vladimir

 Fields of Study

-Russian language and literature, contemporary Russian society.
+Russian language, literature, and contemporary society.

 Moscow International University

-Herzon State Pedagogical University (in St. Petersburg)
+Herzon State Pedagogical University (St. Petersburg)

-KORA Center for Russian Language (in Vladimir)
+KORA Center for Russian Language (Vladimir)

 Homestay or dormitories